25prabhu10/notes/docs/Languages/C-CPP/C.md

 ## Standard Functions and Libraries

-A C compiler comes with a set of standard libraries that provide useful functions for various tasks like input/output, string manipulation, mathematical calculations, etc.
+A C compiler comes with a set of standard libraries that provide useful functions for various tasks like input/output, string manipulation, mathematical calculations, etc...

 Some commonly used standard libraries in C are: